 - 1. Active and conditionally stable foredunes are identified in Figure 2 (after page 19).
 Much of the land in this area falls into this category, and therefore the beaches and dunes policy applies. - 2.
 The Clear Lake ocean outlet in this area poses some flooding hazards that must be considered for any construction in the vicinity. - 3.
 This area should remain primarily resort residential, with a density limitation of 24 dwelling units per acre.
+This density limitation does not apply to duplexes, triplexes, quadplexes, or cottage clusters.
+Maximum density for townhouses is 25 dwelling units per acre.
 Motels should be allowed conditionally with attention paid to vehicle access on the narrow streets.
 Off-street parking is especially important.
+[Policy 3, Am. by Ord.
+2025-04, June 11, 2025]